Editor in Cheif

 Fabliha Anbar is a 19-year-old queer Bengali woman who is based in New York City and Editor in Chief of Sorjo Magazine.
 She is also the youth coordinator for Arts & Democracy.
 Her main focus is cultivating a safe environment for immigrant youth to creatively express themselves through art and culture.
 Her works emphasize on advocating for queers of color and smashing stigmas against South Asians.
 Her work has been featured on Vice, Teen Vogue, Broadly and more.
 She reflects her own experiences as a fat femme queer Muslim onto her writing and believes storytelling is a powerful tool to heal souls.

-Cai Castillo is a 16-year-old self identifying dyke who currently resides in Georgia.
+Cai Castillo is a 16-year-old self identifying dyke.
 He grew up in Santo Domingo, La Capital and moved to the United States 3 years ago.
 Cai is a senior in high school and attends college full time.
 He has been published in several zines and school newspapers and was a part of the governor’s honors program junior year.
 The topics he focuses on most are immigration rights, women’s rights, LGBT people of color, anti-capitalist/leftist work, and antifascism.
 He spends his time volunteering and working with local organizations that deals with each issue.

 firstname.lastname@example.org | @sunshinedyke

 email@example.com | @sarahkadous

 Ioana Simion grew up in Romania and is currently living in Southampton, England.
 She has graduated in Magazine Journalism and Feature Writing.
 Ioana is currently working for Estée Lauder and is trying to save money to fund her own zine and start her own business.
 Her goal is to learn more about magazine design and hopefully become an Art Director for independent publications.
 She is passionate about multiculturalism, visual arts, activism and music.
 Ioana’s journalistic work is funded upon her prototype zine Artisan Woman, a platform celebrating the multicultural, wild feminine.
 Her writing style is characterized by combining storytelling techniques with a relaxed and friendly tone.

 firstname.lastname@example.org | @ioanasparkles